pfautrero/xia/README.md

 - second ones : games using what we call the "1 click with scoring".
 - third ones : games using what we call the "drag and drop with scoring" and "drag and drop without scoring"

-# Build application in Debian Jessie
+# Build application in Debian Jessie (used by debian packages)

 ```sh
 apt-get install -y libjavascript-minifier-perl gettext python